YTsuchimoto/EC21/210708/2210104068/README.md

 ## Results

-The algorithm converges rappidly to a solution close to 100.0.
+The algorithm converges rapidly to a solution close to 100.0.